• About

 mix well until the date mixture forms the consistency of cookie dough

-Scoop out about 3 tablespoon of the date mixture.
-Roll the cookie dough date balls in between your hands.
-Place the cookie dough date balls on a parchment paper-lined sheet.
-Sprinkle some flaked sea salt.
+Use a cookie scoop to measure out the date mixture.
+Roll the cookie dough date balls in between your hands and place them on a parchment paper-lined sheet.
+Sprinkle some flaked sea salt on top.

 • Make sure to remove the pits from the dates.
 If the dates you have on hand are pitted, then they should have a hard pit inside.
 These need to be removed before blending the dates.